-‘DWTS’: What Songs The Stars Will Be Dancing To On The Premiere
+‘DWTS’: Find Out Which Songs The Stars Will Dance To On The Premiere

-Season 24 of ABC’s Dancing with the Stars will start off hitting a new milestone when it airs with a two hour season premiere on Monday, March 20.
-It will be show’s 400th episode and DWTS is still as popular as ever.
-As with other seasons, Dancing with the Stars will start off with a huge dance number with the show’s pro dancers and will introduce this season’s stars as well as the show’s judges, Len Goodman, Julianne Hough, Carrie Ann Inaba and Bruno Tonioli.
+Season 24 of ABC’s Dancing with the Stars will start off by hitting a new milestone when it airs with a two-hour season premiere on Monday, March 20.
+It will be show’s 400th episode, and DWTS is still as popular as ever.
+As with other seasons, Dancing with the Stars will start off with a huge dance number featuring the show’s pro dancers and will introduce this season’s stars as well as the show’s judges, Len Goodman, Julianne Hough, Carrie Ann Inaba, and Bruno Tonioli.

-“This season’s lineup of celebrity dancers includes the greatest Olympic gymnast in history, a two-time World Series champion – and the show’s first baseball player, a real housewife of Beverly Hills, a bull rider who survived a catastrophic injury, a member of the popular band Fifth Harmony, and the original “CuchiCuchi” girl, to name just a few,” says ABC.
+“This season’s lineup of celebrity dancers includes the greatest Olympic gymnast in history, a two-time World Series champion – and the show’s first baseball player, a real housewife of Beverly Hills, a bull rider who survived a catastrophic injury, a member of the popular band Fifth Harmony, and the original ‘CuchiCuchi’ girl, to name just a few,” ABC explains.

 Pop culture icon Charo@CharoCuchiCuchi brings the #CuchiCuchi to Dancing with the Stars #DWTS24 #DWTS… https://t.co/yPPPf7p2kX